Library History

 By the late 1970s, almost a century after its inception, the Library had run into financial difficulties.
 It was still operating as a subscription service, and the number of subscribers was falling.
 Its future was under threat.

 Recognising its importance to the island, the States of Guernsey went into partnership with the Guille-Allès Trust to open out the Library as a free service to the whole community.
 The Trust provides the Library building – still the same one Guille and Allès purchased all those years ago – while annual grants from the States cover maintenance and running costs.
-The building was completely refurbished, thanks to a generous grant from the philanthropists (and Jethou residents) Sir Charles and Lady Hayward, and the Museum was moved out of the top floor to be replaced by the Schools Library Service, which the Library runs on behalf of the Committee for Education, Sport and Culture.
+The building was completely refurbished, thanks to a generous grant from the philanthropists (and Jethou residents) Sir Charles and Lady Hayward, and the Museum was moved out of the top floor to be replaced by the Schools Library Service.

 In July 1981 the transformation was complete, and the Library was reborn as a free public service.